 The online PAGE STAR Nomination Form must be completed by an appropriate school official, usually the senior counselor, and submitted by the specified deadline date.
 In late September, counselors and principals are sent the website address and instructions for entering PAGE STAR Student and STAR Teacher nominations.

-- Be a legally enrolled senior in an accredited Georgia public or private high school.
-The school must be accredited by the Georgia Accrediting Commission (GAC), Southern Association of Colleges and Schools (SACS) and/or the Georgia Private School Accreditation Council (GAPSAC).
+1) Be a legally enrolled senior in an accredited Georgia public or private high school.
+The school must be accredited by the Georgia Accrediting Commission (GAC), Cognia and/or the Georgia Private School Accreditation Council (GAPSAC).

-- NOTE: The STAR Program is designed to recognize high school seniors who have the highest SAT score in their graduating class and meet all the other program requirements.
-How many classes a student takes off campus or how involved the student is with extra-curricular activities at the school are irrelevant in determining the PAGE STAR Student.
+NOTE: The STAR Program is designed to recognize high school seniors who have the highest SAT score in their graduating class and meet all the other program requirements.
+How many classes a student takes off campus or how involved the student is with extra-curricular activities at the school is irrelevant in determining the school’s STAR Student.

-- Take the two-part SAT on any national testing date through and including November 3, 2018.
+2) Take the two-part SAT on any national testing date through the November testing date.

-Important: November 3, 2018, is the last acceptable SAT test date for the 2019 PAGE STAR program.
+Important: For the last acceptable SAT test date in November for the current PAGE STAR program see page 1 in the STAR manual.

-- Score highest on a single test date (scores may not be combined from two or more test dates) on the two-part SAT among qualified seniors in the school.
-Nominees’ SAT scores must be equal to or higher than the national average scores of: Evidence Based Reading & Writing TBD and Math TBD.
-(Scores will be updated when the averages are determined.)
+3) Score highest on any single test date (scores may not be combined from two or more test dates).
+Nominees’ SAT scores must be equal to or higher than the SAT national average scores on the Evidence Based Reading and Writing: 520 and Math: 508.

-- At the end of Junior year, be in the top 10 percent or be among the top 10 students numerically, whichever category provides the largest number of eligible students in the school.
+4) At the end of Junior year, based on GPA, be in the top 10 percent or be among the top 10 students numerically, whichever category provides the largest number of eligible students.

-- TIES at the high school, system and region levels are permitted for STAR 2019.
-For example, if two or more students in a high school, system or region have identical SAT scores and meet all other requirements, all are STAR Students for that school, system or region.
+5) TIES at the high school, system and region levels are permitted.
+For example, if two or more students in a high school, system or region have identical SAT scores and meet all other requirements, all are STAR Students for that school, system, or region.

 - Independent school winners will compete in the public school system in which the independent school is geographically located.